-Man Who Suffocated Attacking Mountain Lion Tells His Story
+Man Who Suffocated Attacking Mountain Lion Describes Fight For His Life

 Kauffman put up his arms and screamed to try to intimidate the lion — as wildlife experts suggest — but the lion lunged.

 "Its jaws locked onto my hand and wrist, and pretty much stayed there the whole time," Kauffman told KUNC.
-The big cat wrapped himself around the man's body, and dug its front claws into his back.
+The big cat wrapped itself around the man's body, and dug its front claws into his back.
 Kauffman, who has been a cat dad for the past six months, knew how dangerous a cat's back legs can be.

-Kauffman said he felt a wave of fear, worried the young cat's mother might be nearby, and might join in the fight.
+Kauffman said he felt a wave of fear, worried the young cat's mother might be nearby and might join in the fight.
 But it was just the two of them.
-Locked in a struggle for life and death, they tumbled together 20 feet off the trail into a gully.
+Locked in a struggle for life or death, they tumbled together 20 feet off the trail into a gully.

 The lion was now on its back, but its teeth were still firmly clamped onto the man's wrist, and it was still scratching at him with its claws.

-Kauffman used one leg to pin the animal's hind quarters to the ground.
+Kauffman used one leg to pin the animal's hindquarters to the ground.
 He then tried subduing the creature with sticks, he said, but they were rotten and did no damage.
 So he grabbed a rock and started smashing it onto the cat's head, stunning the creature.

 That's when Kauffman says he screamed a "barbarian yell" and went in for the kill.